mmitsui/info-seeking-intentions/README.md

 # Data Analysis Code

-Currently, this repository only contains code for [here](https://github.com/mmitsui/information-seeking-intentions).
+Currently, this repository only contains code for collecting behavioral data and storing it in a MySQL server.
+To view code we used to analyze the data, you may look [here](https://github.com/mmitsui/information-seeking-intentions).

 # Papers from this Project